Skip to main content

 1. Inflammation & Immune Dysregulation

 Chronic inflammation can affect the blood-brain barrier, leading to neuroinflammation and impaired cognitive function (National Institutes of Health).
 Autoimmune diseases like lupus, rheumatoid arthritis, and multiple sclerosis frequently list brain fog as a symptom.
+I use this smart ear thermometer to help me get to the bottom of whether I'm having an infection or a flare.

 2. Hormonal Imbalances